Please read this post in its entirety.

 Then they took a vote and excommunicated him.8 Said they, 'Who shall go and inform him?'
 'I will go,' answered R. Akiba, 'lest an unsuitable person go and inform him, and thus destroy the whole world.'9 What did R. Akiba do?
 He donned black garments and wrapped himself in black,10 and sat at a distance of four cubits from him.
 'Akiba,' said R. Eliezer to him, 'what has particularly happened to-day?'11 'Master,' he replied, 'it appears to me that thy companions hold aloof from thee.'
 Thereupon he too rent his garments, put off his shoes, removed [his seat] and sat on the earth, whilst tears streamed from his eyes.12 The world was then smitten: a third of the olive crop, a third of the wheat, and a third of the barley crop.
 Some say, the dough in women's hands swelled up.

-13 too was travelling in a ship, when a huge wave arose to drown him.
+A Tanna taught: Great was the calamity that befell that day, for everything at which R. Eliezer cast his eyes was burned up.
+R. Gamaliel13 too was travelling in a ship, when a huge wave arose to drown him.
 'It appears to me,' he reflected, 'that this is on account of none other but R. Eliezer b.
 Hyrcanus.'
 Thereupon he arose and exclaimed, 'Sovereign of the Universe!
 Thou knowest full well that I have not acted for my honour, nor for the honour of my paternal house, but for Thine, so that strife may not multiply in Israel!
 'At that the raging sea subsided.
+All the way until his death, R. Eliezer lived an isolated, angry, and broken existence.
+The talmud in Sanhedrin 68a recounts the final moments of R. Eliezer's life:

 When R. Eliezer fell sick, R. Akiba and his companions went to visit him. ...
 'Why have ye come?' said he to them.
 'To study the Torah', they replied; 'And why did ye not come before now', he asked?
 They answered, 'We had no time'.
 He then said, 'I will be surprised if these die a natural death'.
 R. Akiba asked him, 'And what will my death be?' and he answered, 'Yours will be more cruel than theirs'. ...
 His visitors then asked him, 'What is the law of a ball, a shoemaker's last, an amulet, a leather bag containing pearls, and a small weight?'10 He replied, 'They can become unclean, and if unclean, they are restored to their uncleanliness just as they are.'11 Then they asked him, 'What of a shoe that is on the last?'12 He replied, 'It is clean;' and in pronouncing this word his soul departed.
-Then R. Joshua arose and exclaimed, 'The vow is annulled, the vow is annulled!'13
+Then R. Joshua arose and exclaimed, 'The vow is annulled, the vow is annulled!'13 Right up to the end, R. Eliezer maintained his idiosyncratic disputes with the

 sages in the laws of vessels.
 A baseball - that is, a leather vessel with a permanently filled core - is still impure!
 [Thank goodness for the position of the sages! :)] And so he died - a broken potsherd.

-There is a biblical parallel to the singular rehabilitation of man against all odds, despite the most dire of circumstances.
-It is found in the book of Job.
-[Jameel, are you paying attention?]
+Jameel, are you paying attention?]
 Job had been beaten down.
 He was so much like a shattered piece of pottery, that he even took for himself potsherds to scratch his boils (Job 2:8).
 All his friends blamed him for his problems, attempting to convince him that he had no recourse, no alternative, no future.
 But suddenly אליהוא בן ברכאל הבוזי ממשפחת רם comes in, and provides the authentic Torah perspective on suffering.
 Though the Hebrew is difficult, it is too beautiful to pass up.
 The English will follow.

-טו בַּחֲלוֹם, חֶזְיוֹן לַיְלָה--בִּנְפֹל תַּרְדֵּמָה, עַל-אֲנָשִׁים; בִּתְנוּמוֹת, עֲלֵי מִשְׁכָּב.טז אָז יִגְלֶה, אֹזֶן אֲנָשִׁים; וּבְמֹסָרָם יַחְתֹּם.יז לְהָסִיר, אָדָם מַעֲשֶׂה; וְגֵוָה מִגֶּבֶר יְכַסֶּה.יח יַחְשֹׂךְ נַפְשׁוֹ, מִנִּי-שָׁחַת; וְחַיָּתוֹ, מֵעֲבֹר בַּשָּׁלַח.יט וְהוּכַח בְּמַכְאוֹב, עַל-מִשְׁכָּבוֹ; וריב (וְרוֹב) עֲצָמָיו אֵתָן.כ וְזִהֲמַתּוּ חַיָּתוֹ לָחֶם; וְנַפְשׁוֹ, מַאֲכַל תַּאֲוָה.כא יִכֶל בְּשָׂרוֹ מֵרֹאִי; ושפי (וְשֻׁפּוּ) עַצְמֹתָיו, לֹא רֻאּוּ.כב וַתִּקְרַב לַשַּׁחַת נַפְשׁוֹ; וְחַיָּתוֹ, לַמְמִתִים.כג אִם-יֵשׁ עָלָיו, מַלְאָךְ--מֵלִיץ, אֶחָד מִנִּי-אָלֶף: לְהַגִּיד לְאָדָם יָשְׁרוֹ.כד וַיְחֻנֶּנּוּ--וַיֹּאמֶר, פְּדָעֵהוּ מֵרֶדֶת שָׁחַת; מָצָאתִי כֹפֶר.כה רֻטְפַשׁ בְּשָׂרוֹ מִנֹּעַר; יָשׁוּב, לִימֵי עֲלוּמָיו.כו יֶעְתַּר אֶל-אֱלוֹהַּ, וַיִּרְצֵהוּ, וַיַּרְא פָּנָיו, בִּתְרוּעָה;וַיָּשֶׁב לֶאֱנוֹשׁ, צִדְקָתוֹ.כז יָשֹׁר, עַל-אֲנָשִׁים, וַיֹּאמֶר, חָטָאתִי וְיָשָׁר הֶעֱוֵיתִי; וְלֹא-שָׁוָה לִי.כח פָּדָה נפשי (נַפְשׁוֹ), מֵעֲבֹר בַּשָּׁחַת; וחיתי (וְחַיָּתוֹ), בָּאוֹר תִּרְאֶה.כט הֶן-כָּל-אֵלֶּה, יִפְעַל-אֵל-- פַּעֲמַיִם שָׁלוֹשׁ עִם-גָּבֶר.ל לְהָשִׁיב נַפְשׁוֹ, מִנִּי-שָׁחַת-- לֵאוֹר, בְּאוֹר הַחַיִּים.לא הַקְשֵׁב אִיּוֹב שְׁמַע-לִי; הַחֲרֵשׁ, וְאָנֹכִי אֲדַבֵּר.לב אִם-יֵשׁ-מִלִּין הֲשִׁיבֵנִי; דַּבֵּר, כִּי-חָפַצְתִּי צַדְּקֶךָּ.לג אִם-אַיִן, אַתָּה שְׁמַע-לִי;
+טו בַּחֲלוֹם, חֶזְיוֹן לַיְלָה--בִּנְפֹל תַּרְדֵּמָה, עַל-אֲנָשִׁים; בִּתְנוּמוֹת, עֲלֵי מִשְׁכָּב.טז אָז יִגְלֶה, אֹזֶן אֲנָשִׁים; וּבְמֹסָרָם יַחְתֹּם.יז לְהָסִיר, אָדָם מַעֲשֶׂה; וְגֵוָה מִגֶּבֶר יְכַסֶּה.יח יַחְשֹׂךְ נַפְשׁוֹ, מִנִּי-שָׁחַת; וְחַיָּתוֹ, מֵעֲבֹר בַּשָּׁלַח.יט וְהוּכַח בְּמַכְאוֹב, עַל-מִשְׁכָּבוֹ; וריב (וְרוֹב) עֲצָמָיו אֵתָן.כ וְזִהֲמַתּוּ חַיָּתוֹ לָחֶם; וְנַפְשׁוֹ, מַאֲכַל תַּאֲוָה.כא יִכֶל בְּשָׂרוֹ מֵרֹאִי; ושפי (וְשֻׁפּוּ) עַצְמֹתָיו, לֹא רֻאּוּ.כב וַתִּקְרַב לַשַּׁחַת נַפְשׁוֹ; וְחַיָּתוֹ, לַמְמִתִים.כג אִם-יֵשׁ עָלָיו, מַלְאָךְ--מֵלִיץ, אֶחָד מִנִּי-אָלֶף: לְהַגִּיד לְאָדָם יָשְׁרוֹ.כד וַיְחֻנֶּנּוּ--וַיֹּאמֶר, פְּדָעֵהוּ מֵרֶדֶת שָׁחַת; מָצָאתִי כֹפֶר.כה רֻטְפַשׁ בְּשָׂרוֹ מִנֹּעַר; יָשׁוּב, לִימֵי עֲלוּמָיו.כו יֶעְתַּר אֶל-אֱלוֹהַּ, וַיִּרְצֵהוּ, וַיַּרְא פָּנָיו, בִּתְרוּעָה;וַיָּשֶׁב לֶאֱנוֹשׁ, צִדְקָתוֹ.כז יָשֹׁר, עַל-אֲנָשִׁים, וַיֹּאמֶר, חָטָאתִי וְיָשָׁר הֶעֱוֵיתִי; וְלֹא-שָׁוָה לִי.כח פָּדָה נפשי (נַפְשׁוֹ), מֵעֲבֹר בַּשָּׁחַת; וחיתי (וְחַיָּתוֹ), בָּאוֹר תִּרְאֶה.כט הֶן-כָּל-אֵלֶּה, יִפְעַל-אֵל-- פַּעֲמַיִם שָׁלוֹשׁ עִם-גָּבֶר.ל לְהָשִׁיב נַפְשׁוֹ, מִנִּי-שָׁחַת-- לֵאוֹר, בְּאוֹר הַחַיִּים.לא הַקְשֵׁב אִיּוֹב שְׁמַע-לִי; הַחֲרֵשׁ, וְאָנֹכִי אֲדַבֵּר.לב אִם-יֵשׁ-מִלִּין הֲשִׁיבֵנִי; דַּבֵּר, כִּי-חָפַצְתִּי צַדְּקֶךָּ.לג אִם-אַיִן, אַתָּה שְׁמַע-לִי; הַחֲרֵשׁ, וַאֲאַלֶּפְךָ חָכְמָה.

 15 In a dream, in a vision of the night, when deep sleep falleth upon men, in slumberings upon the bed;16 Then He openeth the ears of men, and by their chastisement sealeth the decree,17 That men may put away their purpose, and that He may hide pride from man;18 That He may keep back his soul from the pit, and his life from perishing by the sword.19 He is chastened also with pain upon his bed, and all his bones grow stiff;20 So that his life maketh him to abhor bread, and his soul dainty food.21 His flesh is consumed away, that it cannot be seen; and his bones corrode to unsightliness.22 Yea, his soul draweth near unto the pit, and his life to the destroyers.23 If there be for him an angel, an intercessor, one among a thousand, to vouch for a man's uprightness;24 Then He is gracious unto him, and saith: 'Deliver him from going down to the pit, I have found a ransom.'25 His flesh is tenderer than a child's; he returneth to the days of his youth;26 He prayeth unto God, and He is favourable unto him; so that he seeth His face with joy; {N}and He restoreth unto man his righteousness.27 He cometh before men, and saith: 'I have sinned, and perverted that which was right, and it profited me not.'28 So He redeemeth his soul from going into the pit, and his life beholdeth the light.29 Lo, all these things doth God work, twice, yea thrice, with a man,30 To bring back his soul from the pit, that he may be enlightened with the light of the living.31 Mark well, O Job, hearken unto me; hold thy peace, and I will speak.32 If thou hast any thing to say, answer me; speak, for I desire to justify thee.33 If not, hearken thou unto me; hold thy peace, and I will teach thee wisdom.